Quick tools for school, health, and money decisions.

 Generated password vs reused password

-• Store generated passwords in a trusted password manager.
+• Store the final result in your own password manager.

 Trust signal